When it comes to iconic United States cities, few are as ingrained in the public consciousness as Philadelphia.

 Outside of those real-world things, Philly has been used as a setting for some incredible movies.
-In fact, according to Wikipedia, Philly has almost 120 movies set within the city.
-So, we’ve decided to rummage through the rather large to pick the ten best movies that take place in Philadelphia!
-It was no easy task, but we’ve managed to pull it off!
+In fact, according to Wikipedia, there are nearly 120 movies set within the city of Philadelphia.

 6. 12 Monkeys

 In the ultimate no-brainer, Rocky tops the list of Philly-based movies.
-Philadelphia literally has a statue dedicated to Rocky right in the middle of the city, and people come from far and wide to run up the iconic steps (trust me, I live in Philadelphia and people are always running up the steps).
+Philadelphia literally has a statue dedicated to Rocky right in the middle of the city, and people come from far and wide to run up the iconic steps.